Creating More Pages Using the Master - Part 2

 Save the template changes and reload your Contact Us page.
 We'll now have a pretty empty looking page.

-Let's add two simple fields - pageTitle (type = Textstring) and bodyText (type Rich Text Editor).
+Let's add two fields - pageTitle (type = Textstring) and bodyText (type Rich Text Editor).
 Follow the instructions in creating the Homepage document type if you're not sure how to do this.
 Then wire these fields up - by editing the Template, again follow the Homepage section if this isn't yet second nature to you yet!
 You'll see in the screenshot we've removed the

 <p> tags - the rich text editor will add these for us (the textbox field needs the